TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup - Terraform VM Clone.md

 Here I will show you have to build two new virtual machines with Proxmox as your hypervisor and an already built ubuntu 22.04 template.
+If you need to build a new proxmox clone I followed Learn Linux TV's video